DNWMNCR/JavaForSmallTeams/process/300_fast_feedback.md

 Installing and starting dependent resources should be handled automatically by the build scripts and tests - your project should not come with a page of notes on how to set up a development machine.

-Commonly the maven cargo plugin is used to download and configure containers for testing.
+Commonly, the Maven Cargo plugin is used to download and configure containers for testing.